swayamterode/Codes/Languages/JavaScript/README.md

 But you **CAN**:

-- Change the elements of constant array
+- Change the elements of the constant array
 - Change the properties of constant object

 **Example:**